wayneteams/forms/README.md

 13 May: Long time no see.
 Things are going good, enhanced the membership site with new features.

 12 Jun: The google cloud trial is over and is converted to actual account now

+14 Jul: 1 month into the gcp actual running and so far is smooth